Dr Kyoko Murakami

 About me

-Kyoko Murakami is a lecturer in psychology at the Department of Psychology, the University of Westminster, London and an honorary research fellow at the University of Bath.
+Kyoko Murakami is a senior lecturer in psychology at the School of Social Sciences, the University of Westminster, London.
+She is also an honorary research fellow at the University of Bath.
 UK.
 Previously, she held an associate professorship in psychology at the University of Copenhagen, Denmark.
 She received her PhD in psychology at Loughborough University in 2002.

-Kyoko PhD thesis, titled Revisiting the past: Social organisation of remembering and reconciliation was funded by the Overseas Research Students Awards Scheme.
+Kyoko PhD thesis, titled Revisiting the past: Social organisation of remembering and reconciliation.
+Her PhD research was funded by the Overseas Research Students Awards Scheme, currently Universities UK.
 Kyoko's PhD was supervisor by Dr David Middleton and examined by Prof Rom Harré and Prof Steve Brown.
-She was a member of Discourse and Rhetoric Group, also known as DARG based in Social Sciences, Loughborough University.
+She was a member of Discourse and Rhetoric Group, also known as DARG based in Social Sciences, Loughborough University (1998-2002).

 Kyoko's research topics include social remembering, reconciliation, learning in collaboration, dialogism and ageing.
-She is an executive committee member of the International Society for Theoretical Psychology and a member of the editorial board of Culture & Psychology.
-Her published books include Discursive Psychology of Remembering and Reconciliation (Nova, 2012) and Dialogic Pedagogy (Multilingual Matters, 2016) and Activity Theory: An Introduction (Ibidem, Columbia, 2024)
+She served the executive committee of the International Society for Theoretical Psychology and a member of the editorial board of Culture & Psychology.
+Her published books include Discursive Psychology of Remembering and Reconciliation (Nova, 2012) and Dialogic Pedagogy (Multilingual Matters, 2016) and Activity Theory: An Introduction (Ibidem, Columbia, 2024).
+See the list of publications in the research tab.

 Teaching

-I have been guest-lecturing in various universities in UK, Denmark, Norway, Switzerland, China, Brazil and Japan on discourse analysis, discursive psychology and sociocultural theory.
-I also give workshops to PG students on developing research from cultural psychological perspectives at Aalborg University, Denmark.
+I have been guest lecturing at various universities in the UK, Denmark, Norway, Switzerland, China, Brazil, and Japan on discourse analysis, discursive psychology, and sociocultural theory.
+I also give workshops to PG students on developing research from cultural psychological perspectives at Aalborg University, Denmark and the University of Stavanger, Norway.

 Research

 I am interested in examining language use and social relations configured and reconfigured in social and cultural practices.
-As a member of research centres in Westminster--Westminster Centre for Psychological Sciences, HOMELandS, Research Centre on Peripheral Populations), I am involved in a few projects--in exploring COVID-19 related issues and the displacement experiences of diasporic populations (Indian Diaspora) and refugees.
+As a member of research centres in Westminster--Westminster Centre for Psychological Sciences, HOMELandS, Research Centre on Peripheral Populations), I am involved and leading in a few research projects in exploring COVID-19 related issues and the displacement experiences of diasporic populations (Indian Diaspora) and refugees.

 As my theoretical and methodological orientations, I draw on a social constructionist paradigm including Discourse Analysis, Discursive Psychology and Cultural Psychology/Sociocultural Theory/Cultural-Historical Activity Theory (and open to other approaches such as ethnography and phenomenology).
 My current research ranges from examining remembering and reminiscence, peace and reconciliation practices, to exploring dialogic space in everyday settings.